WaywardEcho/CS330/README.md

 # C++
 This repository is for learning how to write in C++.
-Written by Echo for CS330 at Simmon University.
+Written by Echo for CS330.

 # Overview & Setup